 - The pupil undertakes to stop bullying behaviour.
-This is signed and witnessed by parents/guardians.
+This is witnessed by parents/guardians.

-If a child breaks their promise twice then the matter is referred to the Principal.
+- If the bullying behaviour continues, the matter is referred to the Principal.
 The Principal meets with the child and the parent and the child may be suspended for up to 3 days.
-The Principal has the permission of the Board of Management to suspend for up to 3 days.
+The Principal has the permission of the Board of Management for up to 3 days.